 How can one maximize the amount of embodied carbon that’s saved for existing, retrofitted buildings, like those for EcoBlock?

 It’s mostly about reusing the carbon-intensive parts of a building, like the concrete foundation.
-It’s also about selecting low carbon materials for the renovation and upgrade.
-Avoid foam insulations with high global warming potential (GWP).
-Insulation such as blown-in cellulose has a very low carbon footprint and because it’s made from recycled newspaper, it can be considered a carbon-storing material.
+It’s also about selecting low-carbon materials for the renovation and upgrade.
+For example, avoid foam insulations with a high global warming potential (GWP).
+Insulation, such as blown-in cellulose, has a very low carbon footprint—and because it’s made from recycled newspaper, it can be considered a carbon-storing material.